Jesus' Parables for Disciples

 "I will choose what seems to offer me the greatest happiness."

-Sounds pretty innocent.
+It sounds pretty innocent.
 Everyone wants to be happy.
 But seeking personal happiness as our main goal in life means -- by definition -- (1) that we are not living to love others and seek their good when it conflicts with our own, and that (2) we have not surrendered our lives to fulfill God's will for us.
 Pursuit of personal happiness is selfishness, pure and simple.
 But it is so common a personal philosophy that we take it for granted.
 A great many Christians are more committed to their own personal happiness than they are doing God's will.
 And that may sometimes include you -- and me.

 We don't have what we want, James says in verse 2, because we do not ask God.
 Why is that?
 Sometimes it is because we are afraid to bring God into our lives too much, since we might not like what he would say.
 We prefer to go it on our own rather than be obligated to God.